 Lesson?
 You need to pay attention to these kinds of effects, as they influence the end result of the mechanics and you should never neglect testing subjects.
 In most cases, testing subjects isn’t enough to draw some general conceptual conclusions, but the good news is that we don’t need to know the reason for success when testing continuously triggered mailings.
 It’s enough to simply improve the indicators and continue to use the optimal version on a regular basis.

-From specifics to generalsу
+From particulars to universals

-Nonetheless, big bodies of data sometimes show consistent general patterns.
+Nonetheless, enormous amounts of data sometimes show consistent general patterns.
 Their effects are clear enough to notice, even bearing in mind all of the mentioned peculiarities.
 Mindbox filters and reports really help in search of such insights.
 It may well be the most challenging part of the functionality for comprehension, but it’s my deeply love part of it.
 To show you the profits of conquering these intimidating jungles, I’ll share with you a story from our daily lives.

 As was already mentioned, we do mailings in several languages.
 Five big European countries have their own localized versions for communicating in their native languages, but our main market is North America.
 Additionally, the English speaking segment also includes a big chunk of the base presented by users from various countries of Asia.

 Regional teams localize the biggest news hooks for the product, but localizing everything isn’t feasible with respect to the outcome and resource consumption.
 At the same time, it seems like, with no high pressure for regional bases, it would be unreasonable to deprive regional users of specific information about the product.